osisoft/AVEVA-Adapter-Modbus-Docs/V1/Installation/Install OSIsoft Adapter for Modbus TCP using Docker.md

 ## Create a startup script for the adapter

-1. Using any text editor, create a script similar to one of the following:
+1. Using any text editor, create a script similar to one of the following examples:

 	**Note:** The script varies slightly by processor.